Amozaya/3D-Academy/README.md

 * **Sign-up Form**

 -Sign-up is a simple form that allows user to enter their first name, last name, and email address.
 There are also radio buttons which allow user to select what course they are interested in, either Hard Surface, Character Modeling, or both.
-All fields are mandatory and user won't be able to submit the form without filling up all the fields and selection one option from the radio buttons.
+All fields are mandatory and user won't be able to submit the form without filling up all the fields and selecting one of the options from the radio buttons.

--This section is important as it allows user to show the interest in joining the school and for the mentor to follow up and provide all the details about the course for the user.
+-This section is important as it allows user to show the interest in joining the school and for the mentor to follow up and provide all the details about the course to the user.

 ![Form Screenshot](assets/images/signup-form-feature.JPG)